Creating brand guidelines online has become more popular as brands realize the benefits over traditional PDFs.

 Overall, Flipsnack streamlines enhancing your PDF into an impressive online flip book.

-You may not know that InDesign has a free built-in feature to publish your PDFs online.
+Did you know that InDesign has a free built-in feature that allows you to publish your PDFs online?

-I've used it for years to create digital brand guidelines for my clients like SweetGrass, Periti, Medihuanna, Lyntics.
+I've been using it for years with clients like SweetGrass, Periti, Medihuanna, Lyntics.

-InDesign Publish quickly turns your print-ready PDFs into functional online publications.
+InDesign Publish simply quickly turns your print-ready PDFs into functional online publications.

 PS.
 Check out my Brand Guidelines Kit—a template that allows you to quickly build PDF style guide in InDesign.